srvrco/getssl/README.md

 SSLCONF="/usr/lib/ssl/openssl.cnf"
 ```

-then, within the **working directory** there will be a folder for each certificate (based on it's domain name).
+then, within the **working directory** there will be a folder for each certificate (based on its domain name).
 Within that folder will be a config file (again called getssl.cfg).
 An example of which is;

 ```
 # Uncomment and modify any variables you need